steamclock/steamclog-swift/README.md

 Note: If your project is using Crashlytics, Fabric, or XCGLogger, you'll also need to remove those from the podfile.

-In your AppDelegate (or a logging manager), setup a global instance of SteamcLog:
+In your AppDelegate (or a logging manager), set-up a global instance of SteamcLog:

 ```swift
 import SteamcLog